 The coin pusher machines are exactly like you’d find in an arcade, but instead of tokens they use quarters.
 You can try your luck to push quarters over the edge, along with wads of cash that are also in the machines.

-When the Casinos Are Open
+When Are the Cruise Ship Casinos Open?

 As you might guess, there are a number of laws that oversee casino gambling, depending on the jurisdiction the ship is in.
 That’s why there’s a simple rule — the casino is open when the ship is at sea.

 On the day that you board the casino will be closed (although you are still free to enter and check out the offerings).
 It will open up later that night after the ship has set sail.
 As well, during the days that the ship is docked the games are closed, but available once the ship exits the jurisdiction of the port country.
 During days at sea, the casino will be open all day.

 Not only is it less intimidating than a regular casino, but they even offer classes on table games for beginning players.
 You can come and learn how to play free of charge so that when it’s time to play for real money you aren’t as intimidated.

 In addition, the vibe at a cruise casino is simply more friendly.
 Remember that the dealers want to make sure you have an enjoyable time on the cruise and your other passengers are typically in a good mood (and not hardcore gamblers).
-In addition the stakes are typically low, so there’s not a ton of money at stake.
+In addition, the stakes are typically low, so there’s usually not a ton of money at stake.

 Other Things to Know About Gambling on a Cruise